Back to Blog

 LED aluminum PCB assembly checkpoints for polarity thermal path soldering AOI and test LED aluminum PCB assembly needs clear polarity, controlled soldering, thermal path review, inspection, and test requirements.

-An aluminum PCB board guide can help buyers understand how the copper layer, dielectric layer, and aluminum base work together in LED lighting applications.
+An aluminum PCB board guide explains how the copper layer, dielectric layer, and aluminum base work together in LED lighting applications.

-Before production, buyers should make sure the footprint, silkscreen, CPL, assembly drawing, and inspection notes all tell the same story.
+Before production, make sure your footprint, silkscreen, CPL, assembly drawing, and inspection notes all tell the same story.

 When Turnkey PCB Assembly Is a Good Fit

-Turnkey PCB assembly is a good fit when the buyer wants fewer suppliers.
+Turnkey PCB assembly is a good fit when you want fewer suppliers and clearer responsibility.

 For repeat production, it can make coordination smoother from sample to bulk order.